rohannrk/rohannrk/README.md

 ![](https://cdn.discordapp.com/attachments/931938342944256030/1153040307353550928/Debbie_Balboa.gif)

 ###  About me:
 Hello!
-I'm Rohan, a final-year CS student from India, a software developer and Product designer who likes to design and build projects that make difference.
+I'm Rohan, a final-year CS student from India, a software developer and Product designer who likes to design and build projects that make a difference.
 I usually work on **Android development**, **Web development**, and **Solana blockchain**.

 I believe in public learning, and I am constantly eager to learn new things and enjoy sharing what I have learned with others.
 I love interacting with folks and helping community members is what I like to do daily.